-We would expect to release new functionality to the live environment a ‘few’ times a week.
 The Board Our is board is positioned in clear view of the team and we conduct stand ups in front of it.
 The board contains 5 sections We limit work in progress in two places, currently we assign roughly a week’s work for ‘Not Started’ and a further week’s work for the combined total of ‘In Progress’ and ‘Ready to Deploy’.
 Stories Size Many lean practitioners view estimation to be a form of waste and therefore something to eliminate.
 Project.